sleekLancelot/paddle-frontend-assessment/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-the index route is the github route, to see the pages from task 1 (design proficiency) navigate to the respective routes like /comingsoon navigate
+the index route is the github route, to see the pages from task 1 (design proficiency) navigate to the respective routes like /comingsoon, /about e.t.c.

 ## Libraries/Modules being used.

 - react
+- react-router-dom
 - sass
 - chakra-ui/react
-  - framer-motion
-  - @emotion/react | emotion/styled
 - moment
 - axios